 Integration of connectivity into sustainable forest management occurs through protection of wetlands and riparian zones (Performance Measure 3.2), provision of diverse forest cover types and structures (Indicators 4.1.2, 4.1.3), and protection of other ecologically important sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3).
 Connectivity can be assessed at multiple scales and can be thought of as "structural" or "functional."
-Structural connectivity refers to forest cover types or habitats that are geographically adjacent, facilitating the ability of genes and species to move through a managed forest landscape.
-Functional connectivity refers to forest cover types or habitats that are not physically adjacent but are arranged in a landscape such that genes and species can move.
-The SFI 2022 Forest Management Standard contains indicators that both directly and indirectly influence connectivity via requirements for prompt forest reforestation (Performance Measure 2.1), limitations on clearcut harvest area sizes (Indicator 5.2.1), limitations on forest conversion (Performance Measures 1.2, 1.3), the protection of wetlands and riparian zones (Performance Measure 3.2), non-forested areas, and other ecological sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3), and through aesthetic considerations (Objective 5).
+Structural connectivity refers to forest cover types or habitats that are geographically adjacent , facilitating the ability of genes and species to move through a managed forest landscape.
+Functional connectivity refers to forest cover types or habitats that are geographically adjacent , facilitating the ability adjacent but are arranged in a landscape such that genes and species can move.
+The SFI 2022 Forest Management Standard contains indicators that both directly and indirectly influence connectivity via requirements for prompt forest reforestation (Performance Measure 2.1), limitations on clearcut harvest area sizes (Indicator 5.2.1), limitations on forest conversion (Performance Measures 1.2, 1.3), and through aesthetic considerations (Objective 5).
 In certain situations, some Certified Organizations may explicitly identify species of conservation concern that warrant direct assessments of connectivity (Performance Measure 4.2).